jwarby/i18n-lint/CONTRIBUTING.md

-# Contributing to HSLint
+# Contributing to i18n-lint

-Thanks for your interest in contributing to HSLint!
-Please read this short guide before getting started.

 ## Bugs

-- Bugs should be reported on the [GitHub issue tracker](https://github.com/jwarby/hslint/issues)
+- Bugs should be reported on the [GitHub issue tracker](https://github.com/jwarby/i18n-lint/issues)

 ## Pull Requests